2019 Furnace & Air Conditioner Rebates, and HVAC Upgrade Incentives

 Aboriginal community members and non-profit housing providers can qualify for upgrades to various residential energy-consuming appliances, including heating and cooling systems.
 Note that in order to qualify for a furnace, you must be a FortisBC customer and must not reside in a mobile home.
 Other details, terms & conditions, and application info can be found here.

-There are also a number of other commercial incentives, and rebates for new home or multi-unit construction that meet certain energy-efficiency criteria.
+There are also a number of other commercial incentives, and rebates for new homes or multi-unit construction projects that meet certain energy-efficiency criteria.
 More details can be found on the FortisBC, and BC Hydro websites.

 Currently the provinces of Ontario and British Columbia appear to have among the most residential furnace, air conditioner and related HVAC rebates available.
 Many of the current incentive programs in other provinces are currently mostly targeting either:

 businesses, and other larger buildings and energy users